jdwhite48/groth-sahai-wrappers/README.md

 ## Contributing

-If you notice a bug, would like to ask a question, or want to propose a new feature, feel free to open an issue!
+If you notice a bug, would like to ask a question, or want to propose a new wrapper, feel free to open an issue!

 If you would like to contribute, but have not been invited as a direct collaborator to the project, follow the procedure below (keeping in mind [these instructions](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are attempting to resolve an open issue):